gh0st-work/videocalls_js/README.md

 **Video chat via WebSocket + WebRTC**

-A simple basic implementation of a video chat in JavaScript, no extra bells and whistles, clean code
+A simple basic implementation of a video chat in JavaScript, no extra stuff, clean code

 Use **initializeVideoCall()** to run